Nicola Sturgeon visits Crieff Nutcracker Christmas Shop

 And then a Whole Roomful of People Laughed at my Head…

-A Well Documented Moment
+A Well-Documented Moment

 A Happy, Happy Heart

-What A Party! | (SNP)
+What A Party!

 There was a wonderful sense of community and happiness while she was in the room, that I’m sure we all took home to our individual houses.

-Thank you Nutcracker Christmas Shop for hosting!
+Thank you Nutcracker Christmas Shop for hosting, and the local SNP campaigners for organising this visit.

 And thank you Nicola Sturgeon for the calm and kindness that you are.